-Everyone coming to the Foodbank must present a food voucher in order to obtain food.
-If you are a Westminster resident in need of food, we recommend that you make an appointment to discuss your situation with an advisor at either
+If you are a Westminster resident in need of food, we recommend that you make an appointment to discuss your situation with an advisor at either:

 Both these organisations are able to issue food vouchers to those in need.

 How do I donate food or money?

 From January onwards, we are able to accept food donations during normal office working hours (9am-5pm, Monday to Thursday) or on Sundays before our morning service.
 Please download a food donation form here and include it with your donation.
 The items we regularly need are here.